-is extremely high, affecting hundreds of species and millions of individuals a year.
+is extremely high and affects hundreds of species and millions of individuals every year.
 The trade is mostly illegal and obviously not sustainable.
-It is therefore seen as the primary threat to many species in Southeast Asia, particularly in the Greater Sunda Islands region.
+It is therefore seen as the primary threat to many species in Southeast Asia particularly in the area of the Great Sunda Islands .

 The Great Sunda Islands with Brunei, West Indonesia (Bali, Java, Kalimantan and Sumatra), as well as Singapore, Malaysia, Southern Myanmar and Southern Thailand is an ecologically very diverse region with more than 850 bird species.
 It is one of the global biodiversity hotspots with high endemism.
 Indonesia has one of the highest rates of bird species at risk of extinction in the world, and the highest rate in Asia (threatened with extinction, endangered or at risk, IUCN Red List, 2017).

 The problem is cultural.
-For a long time, caged birds have been popular pets in Southeast Asia.
-Owning a bird is a common practice.
-Anyone can buy a bird in the market regardless of their social status.
-However, it's not just about pets.
+For a long time caged birds have been popular pets in Southeast Asia.
+Owning a bird is a common tradition.
+Anyone can buy a bird at the market regardless of their social status.
+However, itis not just about pets.
 Songbird competitions are another important cultural aspect.
-They also offer financial motivation for family income.
-As the tradition has evolved and changed over time, the culture of songbird husbandry has grown and developed into a sports and mass industry spanning all industries from cage manufacturing to food and nutritional supplements.
-There are a number of bird clubs that make songbird competitions huge sporting events, making them a lucrative business.
-Although there are many legitimate breeders in Indonesia, there is still an alarming number of trappers, wholesalers, and stores that illegally trade wild birds.
+They also provide financial motivation for family income.
+As the tradition has evolved and changed over time the culture of songbird husbandry has grown and developed into a sports and mass industry spanning all industries from cage manufacturing to food and nutritional supplements.
+There are a number of bird clubs that turn songbird competitions into huge sporting events and thus making them a lucrative business.
+Although there are many legitimate breeders in Indonesia there is still an alarming number of trappers, wholesalers and stores that illegally trade wild birds.
 This is mainly because people believe that wild birds can sing better, are stronger and more potent.
-In addition, it is often much easier to catch birds than to breed a bird.
-Unfortunately, many of the wild-caught birds survive no more than the first few days in the cage.
+Besides it is often much easier to catch birds than to breed a bird.
+Unfortunately many of the wild-caught birds survive not more than the first few days in the cage.

-And even if the species are locally protected, the trade bans are not enforced sufficiently even for the most threatened species.
+And even if the species are locally protected the trade bans are not sufficiently enforced even for the most endangered species.